luci/luci-go/auth_service/README.md

 of AuthDB client implementations (in historical order):
   * Web hooks are how Python GAE services consume AuthDB via [components.auth] client library.
-  * PubSub and `/auth_service/api/v1/authdb/revisions/...` endpoint is how Go GAE services consume AuthDB via [go.chromium.org/luci/server/auth] client.
+  * PubSub and `/auth_service/api/v1/authdb/revisions/...` endpoint is how some Go GAE services consume AuthDB via [go.chromium.org/luci/server/auth] client.
   * `/auth_service/api/v1/authdb/revisions/...` is also polled by Gerrit `cria/` groups plugin.
-  * Google Storage dump is consumed by Go GKE services (that don't have non-ephemeral storage to cache AuthDB in).
+  * Google Storage dump is consumed by both Go GAE service and GKE services (that don't have non-ephemeral storage to cache AuthDB in).
 This is also done via [go.chromium.org/luci/server/auth] client configured by [go.chromium.org/luci/server].